mwganson/parametric_defeaturing/README.md

 If True, defeaturing succeeded.
 If False, defeaturing failed.

 ### EditFaces (boolean trigger)
 Default: False.
 If toggled to True it returns itself to False and opens a Task Dialog to edit the Faces used in the defeaturing operation.
+You can also bring up this dialog by double clicking the object in the tree view.
 The dialog is very simple, with only 2 buttons: OK and Cancel.
 The faces currently being used for defeaturing are automatically selected for you in the 3d view.
 Edit this selection in the 3d view and click OK to dismiss the dialog and apply the changes.
 <img src="parametric_defeaturing_scr.png" alt="screenshot">
 ### Changelog
 * 0.2021.10.10.rev2 Enable double-click in tree to bring up face editor dialog